-In captivity, Angulate / Angulated tortoise (Chersina angulata) females reach maturity at about 7-8 years of age and males a bit younger.
-See the male vs female page for info and photos on how to differentiate the sexes.
+In captivity, angulate / angulated / bowsprit tortoise (Chersina angulata) females reach reproductive maturity at about 7-8 years of age or even younger.
+Males tend to mature a bit faster.
+See the angulate male vs female page for info and photos on how to differentiate the sexes.

 A male and a female can be kept as a pair, but be prepared to separate them if the male becomes too amorous.
 It's probably best to place one male in a small group of females.
 Males can also be put up in single enclosures and only placed with females during mating season.
-Females can be housed together in groups.
+Females can be housed together in groups in large enclosures.

 Result = a love child. :O)